 France originally had shorter, somewhat greasy-looking hair, and the early art style definitely didn't do him any favors.
 While his hair grew out with the style change, he also lost the white spats over his boots.

 Estonia and Lithuania had slightly different hair styles in their debuts, with Estonia having less of a bowlcut and Lithuania having less fringe.
 In comparison, Latvia started out as slightly smaller than the other two, but wound up shrinking and becoming more child-like.

 South Italy was originally somewhat taller than his younger brother as both a child and adult, but wound up shrinking to become the same height.
 And then in World☆Stars, he's actually shorter than North Italy.

 This picture (click to zoom), charts out the evolution of the artwork.

 The Soul Eater manga's art has grown significantly more refined since the first volume.
 Notable differences are the generally softer and rounder lines and shading and specifically Maka's design, which was originally much more child-like.
 The anime adaptation took this eventual change and used it from the start for a more consistent look.
 There's even a difference from the pilot chapters to the first one.
-Compare this to this.
 Also, the number of Panty Shots and nudity scenes have toned down considerably, though the occasional one is still tossed in for the sake of Fanservice.

 Vinland Saga, when it changed from being a weekly Shonen to a monthly Seinen, the art became much more detailed and a few of the character designs were tweaked.
 Most notably with Bjorn, a character that went from being a slightly pudgy Big Guy who could easily be described as fat, to a burly wall of berserker muscle.